FerdyPut/Food-Delivery-Prediction-Using-Machine-Learning/README.md

 - Courier experience: Experienced couriers are more likely to deliver quickly and efficiently.
 They know how to handle urgent or challenging situations and find the best way to ensure timely delivery.

 ## Solution:
-As a data scientist, I aim to predict optimal delivery times to minimize the risk of delays during the food delivery process.
-This initiative is intended to support couriers in performing their tasks more efficiently and assist the company in maintaining its reputation.
-Customer satisfaction and loyalty are crucial factors that can enhance a company’s profitability.
-Therefore, applying machine learning to predict food delivery times is a relevant and strategic step.
-Considering the intense competition in the food delivery industry — with major players like Gojek and others — this initiative aims to help the company attract more customers, improve service quality, and strengthen its market position.
+As a data scientist, I aim to develop a predictive model that can accurately estimate delivery times in order to minimize delays.
+With more precise predictions, the delivery process can run more smoothly and systematically, helping couriers manage travel time more efficiently.
+This is expected to enhance operational effectiveness, reduce the risk of delays, and provide strategic solutions to address challenges in the delivery service industry, particularly in competing with similar services such as Gojek.

 ## Datasets:
 - Order_ID: A unique identifier for each order.
 This is a categorical variable that does not have a direct relationship with the target variable (delivery time), but it can be used for grouping or tracking purposes.